MaximusAurelias/clock./README.md

-# Simple clock using  basic Javascript,HTML and CSS.
+# Simple clock program using  basic Javascript,HTML and CSS.